GalSaid/4-in-line-python-game/README.md

 The 2 game types have been combined into one game with a choice option.

-TO RUN THE GAME ON YOUR LOCAL PC, YOU CAN <a href=https://github.com/GalSaid/4-in-line-python-game/blob/a726024f99ef4b431d76d7ea6d469862bdf4f51a/main.exe>CLICK ON THE EXE FILE</a> WITHOUT ANY DEPENDENCIES INSTALLED .
+TO RUN THE GAME ON YOUR LOCAL PC, YOU CAN <a href=https://github.com/GalSaid/4-in-line-python-game/blob/a726024f99ef4b431d76d7ea6d469862bdf4f51a/main.exe>DOWNLOAD THE EXE FILE</a> WITHOUT ANY DEPENDENCIES INSTALLED .